Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 on one of the types of compute nodes, even though the application modules have the same name and version.
 Also, when saving a collection of modules, the full pathname to each of the module files is saved so *the stored collection will break if modules have to be moved*.
+After a system maintenance interval the stored module configuration is often also broken.

 A collection can be created using `save` sub-command.